Getting Started

 Set the compile flag

-Open Properties → Debug for your new project and add -compile to the command line arguments.
+Edit the debug properties for the new project and add -compile to the command line arguments, same as before.

 5